justin808/justin808.github.io/source/_posts/2013-06-11-emberjs-rails4-tutorial.markdown

 <a href="http://railsonmaui-emberjs-rails4.herokuapp.com/">http://railsonmaui-emberjs-rails4.herokuapp.com/</a>
 </p>
 <p>
-I just completed a comprehensive screencast of how to go from a brand new Rails 4 app to a deployed app on heroku.
+I put many more details in this <a href="http://youtu.be/ac1mYhCMRNc">comprehensive screencast</a> of how to go from a brand new Rails 4 app to an Ember.js app deployed on Heroku.
 </p>
 <p>
 {% youtube ac1mYhCMRNc %}